microsoft/nni/docs/Trials.md

 ## Others

-### Logging
+### Output

-In NNI, you can use `logging` module for logging, which will be shown in WebUI (including reported metrics).

-Other outputs will be re-directed to the `stdout` file.
+NNI will re-direct the stdout and stderr of the trial code to two corresponding files and display them in WebUI.

 ### Advance APIs

 #### get_sequence_id

 - Every trial has a sequence id, which is their unique identifier (a numeric value increasing from zero).
-- This function will return the sequence id of the current trial, which can be used to perform task like k-fold validation
+- This function receives no argument and will return the sequence id of the current trial, which can be used to perform task like k-fold validation

+You can use it like `trial_id = nni.get_sequence_id()`

 ## More Trial Example
 * [Automatic Model Architecture Search for Reading Comprehension.](../examples/trials/ga_squad/README.md)